eslint/eslint/docs/rules/arrow-parens.md

 #### If Statements

-One benefits of this option is that it prevents the incorrect use of arrow functions in conditionals:
+One of benefits of this option is that it prevents the incorrect use of arrow functions in conditionals:

 ```js
 /*eslint-env es6*/